T-Shirt Fonts: Here’s How To Choose the Right One

-Aesthetic sense and knowing what works where, when, are skills that you can enhance along the way but you need to trust in your ability to reach the perfect end result.
+Aesthetic sense and knowing what works, where, and when, are skills that you can enhance along the way but you need to trust in your ability to reach the perfect end result.

-While it is important for your brand to have a distinctive voice, using the same design elements, including your favorite t-shirt fonts, over and over again eventually become boring.
+While it is important for your brand to have a distinctive voice, using the same design elements, including your favorite t-shirt fonts, over and over again eventually becomes boring.